ThinhVu/LJs/README.md

 Component members:

-1. data - (object): is an object contain data of current component (also known as props and states in another framework).
+1. attrs - (object): is an object contain data of current component (also known as props and states in another framework).
 Component will use this data to render VDOM from its defined template.

+2. events - (object): is an object which contain custom event of current component.

 2. VDOM - (VDOM): a reference to its VDOM.